 XODs on TV !

-From last week’s trailer, it looks likely that the XODs will feature in this week’s Episode 2 of the Channel 5 series “BRITAIN BY BOAT” on Friday 30th November 2018 at 8.00 pm.
+The XODs featured in Episode 2 of the Channel 5 series “BRITAIN BY BOAT” screened on Friday 30th November 2018 at 8.00 pm.

-The Channel 5 travelogue series reunites Michael Buerk and John Sergeant to explore Britain’s coastline by yacht.
-After the first episode on the East coast, Episode 2 is filmed in the Solent.
+The Channel 5 travelogue series reunited Michael Buerk and John Sergeant to explore Britain’s coastline by yacht.

 Michael Buerk is well known as a journalist and newsreader, whose claims to fame include the reporting of the Ethiopian famine in 1984 that lead to the Band Aid charity record and the Live Aid Concert, and surviving three weeks on “I’m a Celebrity…Get Me Out of here!”.